The ClariVein self-contained disposable system for varicose vein treatment.

 The endovenous laser fiber attached to Sciton's Joule platform.

 Ultrasound imaging uses high frequency sound waves to produce pictures of the inside of the body.
-In vein treatment, it is used to map out the veins and to detect venous incompetence or blockages to blood flow due to blood clots.
-The machine is also used as an aid in the placement of a needle, a catheter, or a laser fiber during foam Sclerotherapy or endovenous ablation, such as Venefit™ or EVLT procedures.
+In varicose vein treatment, it is used to map out the veins and to detect venous incompetence or blockages to blood flow due to blood clots.
+The machine is also used as an aid in the placement of a needle, a catheter, or a laser fiber during foam Sclerotherapy or endovenous ablation of varicose veins, such as Venefit™ or EVLT procedures.

-Nu Vela Esthetica is one of the most advanced vein centers in Southern California specialized in non-surgical treatment of bulging varicose veins.
-The phlebologist of the center, Dr. Raffi Dishakjian, M.D., a highly skilled physician in venous system treatments, takes pride that over the last eight years he has successfully treated hundreds of patients a year using cutting-edge, minimally invasive varicose vein treatment systems.
+Nu Vela Esthetica is one of the most advanced vein centers in the Los Angeles area of Southern California specialized in non-surgical varicose vein treatment.
+The phlebologist of the center, Dr. Raffi Dishakjian, M.D., a highly skilled physician in venous system treatments, takes pride that over the last nine years he has successfully treated hundreds of patients a year using cutting-edge, minimally invasive varicose vein treatment systems.
 At Nuvela, Dr. R. Dishakjian makes sure that you always receive outstanding clinical care by personally performing all the required tests, including Ultrasound Diagnosis, and other ancillary vein treatment techniques like sclerotherapy for the treatment of spider veins.
 Please don't hesitate to call our front desk to schedule an appointment to discuss your vein problems.

 You may read about the details of the minimally invasive varicose vein treatments provided by Dr. R. Dishakjian by clicking the links given below, or continue reading this page for a brief description of vein disease and surgical and non-surgical options for the treatment of varicose veins.